adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import RequestParser from "@adaptivestone/framework/services/http/middleware/RequestParser.js";
 ```

-This is a main middleware to parse request (application/json, multipart/formdata, octet-stream, urlencoded)
+This is the main middleware to parse requests (`application/json`, `multipart/form-data`, `application/octet-stream`, `application/x-www-form-urlencoded`).
 It is based on the [formidable](https://www.npmjs.com/package/formidable) package.
-After parse data available on tre req.body
+After parsing, the data is available in `req.body`.

 #### Parameters

-No parameters
+No parameters.

 ### Role

-Check user role (user.roles property).
-If the user has no role then stop request and return error.
-OR logic (any role will pass user)
+Checks the user role (`user.roles` property).
+If the user does not have the role, it stops the request and returns an error.
+It uses OR logic (any of the specified roles will allow the user to pass).

 ```js
 import Role from "@adaptivestone/framework/services/http/middleware/Role.js";